 Applications to the course should be made directly to Leicester College using our application (please click on the Apply Now button on the home page), NOT through UCAS.
-This course is subject to validation by DMU.

 The course provides an intensive conservatoire-style acting training with a bias towards actors wishing to develop their skills in entrepreneurial, dramaturgical, and broader production expertise.
 The course will develop your entrepreneurial skills as a theatre maker.
 The intense nature of the programme, content and learning means the retention of skills (physical, vocal and imagination) will be enhanced.